Executive Summary

 Authors

-Robert Miller, Eliot Whittington, Samuel Gabra, Paul Hodgson, Jay Green, Jia Wei Kho, Jessie Smith and Deepanshu Singh.
+Robert Miller, Eliot Whittington, Samuel Gabra, Paul Hodgson, Jay Green, Jia Wei Kho, Jessie Smith, and Deepanshu Singh.

 Partners

 We would like to thank our partners for supporting and funding the AIA.
-Without their support this report would not have been possible: 4AIR, Boeing, Emirates, Flexjet, Quadrature Climate Foundation, Reviate at Breakthrough Energy, Rolls-Royce, Stratos, the Sustainable Markets Initiative, the Royal Air Force, UK Department for Energy and Net Zero and UK Department for Transport.
+Without their support this report would not have been possible: 4AIR, Boeing, Emirates, Flexjet, Quadrature Climate Foundation, Reviate at Breakthrough Energy, Rolls-Royce, Stratos, the Sustainable Markets Initiative, the Royal Air Force, UK Department for Energy Security and Net Zero, and UK Department for Transport.

 Transatlantic Sustainable Aviation Partnership

-The organisations who attended the inaugural meeting of the Transatlantic Sustainable Aviation Partnership at the Massachusetts Institute of Technology (MIT) in April 2023, hosted jointly by the University of Cambridge and MIT, where the original concepts for the four Goals were conceived included: Aerospace Technology Institute (ATI), EU Clean Aviation, Massachusetts Institute of Technology (MIT) Laboratory for Aviation and the Environment, National Aeronautics and Space Administration (NASA), Penn State University, UK Department for Business & Trade (DBT), UK Department for Transport (DfT), University College London (UCL), Air Transport Systems Lab, University of California San Diego, University of Cambridge Aviation Impact Accelerator, USA Federal Aviation Administration (FAA), Washington State University.
+The organisations who attended the inaugural meeting of the Transatlantic Sustainable Aviation Partnership at the Massachusetts Institute of Technology (MIT) in April 2023, hosted jointly by the University of Cambridge and MIT, where the original concepts for the four Goals were conceived included: Aerospace Technology Institute (ATI), EU Clean Aviation, Massachusetts Institute of Technology (MIT) Laboratory for Aviation and the Environment, National Aeronautics and Space Administration (NASA), Penn State University, UK Department for Business & Trade (DBT), UK Department for Transport (DfT), University College London (UCL), Air Transport Systems Lab, University of California San Diego, University of Cambridge Aviation Impact Accelerator, USA Federal Aviation Administration (FAA), and Washington State University.

 It should be noted that the views published in this report are those of the Aviation Impact Accelerator and do not represent the specific views of those attending the workshop.